 Three cheers for these delicious homemade teriyaki chicken wings!
 It all started with a good sauce, then ideas started to churn in our heads about more options with some of our other sauce recipes.
-Things got a little carried away in the kitchen.
+Things got a little carried away in the kitchen and we doused it on a batch of chicken wings.
+These were so good and it’s nice to have a different sauce on chicken wings beyond the classic buffalo sauce.
+This recipe was originally published in 2011 and we’ve updated the recipe to be much easier to make.

 Homemade Teriyaki Chicken Wings and Sauce

-A while back I shared a recipe for homemade teriyaki sauce for Good Bite.
-I enjoy developing fresh sauces and thinking outside the jar.
-Don’t get me wrong, I have a huge admiration for many quality bottled sauces and stock and champion those brands whole heartedly.
-But I’m rather sensitive to sauces that are too sweet.
+A while back we shared a recipe for homemade teriyaki sauce for Good Bite.
+We enjoy developing fresh sauces and thinking outside the jar.
+Don’t get me wrong, we have a huge admiration for many quality bottled sauces and stock and champion those brands whole heartedly.
+But we’re rather sensitive to sauces that are too sweet.
+Our homemade teriyaki sauce is a great addition to chicken wings that’s unique and very umami flavorful.

+The popularity of Japanese teriyaki sauce is well deserved.
+This umami-laden sauce is great on so many things, beyond the traditional beef, chicken or other proteins.
 Teriyaki sauce is so versatile.
-I adore it because it ads so much great, quick flavor to grilled dishes, burgers, vegetables.
+And best of all, it’s so simple to make.
+We adore it because it adds so much great, quick flavor to grilled dishes, burgers, vegetables.
 Even a simple, bowl of white steamed rice with a drizzle of good teriyaki sauce is a satisfying meal.

 Teriyaki Chicken Wings Recipe